Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Introduction

 \item \textbf{Simple training and deterministic sampling.} Training is a direct endpoint regression with simple residual and swap regularizers.
-Sampling is deterministic and guidance free, requiring only single-step Euler integration due to GAF's self-correcting dynamics, unlike multi-step ODE solvers needed by other flow-based models.. \end{itemize}
+Sampling is deterministic and guidance free, requiring small step Euler integration due to GAF's self-correcting dynamics, unlike multi-step ODE solvers needed by other flow-based models or using IER. \end{itemize}